-- The majority of the renovation and expansion work will take place on the eastern half of the property.
+• The majority of the renovation and expansion work will take place on the eastern half of the property.
 In order to allow existing residents to remain on the property throughout construction, the development will occur over three phases.
-The total number of units on the site is expected to temporarily exceed 300 and be up to a total of 330 during Phases 1 and 2 to allow all current residents to stay in a unit on-site until new units are available.
-The maximum number of units at project completion will be 300. - Infrastructure modifications, including the street connection and stormwater improvements, are slated to be included in Phase 1.
+The maximum total number of units on the site will be 330.